A Geometric Approach to Fault Detection and Isolation of Two-Dimensional (2D) Systems: Necessary and Sufficient Conditions for Solvability of the FDI problem

 The following corollary provides a sufficient condition for solvability of the FDI problem by utilizing an {\it ordinary (without delay) deadbeat} detection observer.

 \begin{corollary} Consider the 2D system \eqref{Eq:FMII} that is subject to two faults $f_1$ and $f_2$.
-Let the condition \eqref{Eq:NecSufCon} be satisfied and the PBH matrix of the quotient subsystem \eqref{Eq:Quot_f1} be right zero prime.
-Consequently, the FDI problem is solvable by using a deadbeat (without a delay) observer. \end{corollary} \begin{proof} By using Theorem \ref{Thm:NecSuffFDI}, there exists the quotient subsystem \eqref{Eq:Quot_f1} that is only affected by $f_1$.
-Therefore, the detection and isolation of $f_1$ is reduced to that of designing an observer for the subsystem \eqref{Eq:Quot_f1}, where the observer output error is the corresponding residual to $f_1$.
-Since the PBH matrix of the subsystem \eqref{Eq:Quot_f1} is right zero prime, by invoking Theorem \ref{Thm:DeadbeatObsExistance} one can design a deadbeat (without a delay) observer such $\hat{\omega}(i,j) = \omega(i,j)$ for sufficiently large $i+j$.
-Therefore, the output error is only caused by the fault $f_1$ (that is the condition \eqref{Eq:FDIP} is satisfied).
-This completes the proof of the corollary. \end{proof}
+Let the condition \eqref{Eq:NecSufCon} be satisfied and the PBH matrix of the quotient subsystem ($H_1C$,$A_1^p$,$A_2^p$) be right zero prime, where $H_1,A_1^p$ and $A_2^p$ are defined in \eqref{Eq:Filter_F1}.
+Consequently, the FDI problem is solvable by using a deadbeat (without a delay) observer. \end{corollary} \begin{proof} By invoking Theorem \ref{Thm:NecSuffFDI}, the residual signal in \eqref{Eq:Res} is only affected by $f_1$.
+Therefore, the detection and isolation of $f_1$ is reduced to that of designing $\op{D}_{o,1}$ and $\op{D}_{o,2}$ gains.
+Since the PBH matrix of the subsystem ($H_1C$,$A_1^p$,$A_2^p$) is right zero prime, by invoking Theorem \ref{Thm:DeadbeatObsExistance} one can determine the gains such that the error dynamics \eqref{Eq:Res} is asymptotically stable and the FDI problem is solvable.
+This complete the proof of the corollary. \end{proof}

-As shown in Theorem \ref{Thm:NecSuffFDI}, under certain conditions one can obtain a quotient subsystem that is decoupled from all faults but one.
-Therefore, design of a residual generator to detect and isolate the fault $f_1$ in the 2D system \eqref{Eq:FMII} is reduced to that of detecting this fault in the system \eqref{Eq:Quot_f1} by using an observer.
+As shown in Theorem \ref{Thm:NecSuffFDI}, under certain conditions one can obtain a residual signal that is decoupled from all faults but one.
+Therefore, design of a residual generator to detect and isolate the fault $f_1$ in the 2D system \eqref{Eq:FMII} is reduced to that of detecting this fault in the system \eqref{Eq:Filter_F1} by using an observer.
 The Corollaries \ref{Col:FDI_DelayedDeadBeat_Suff} and \ref{Col:FDI_DeadBeat_Suff} provide sufficient conditions for solvability of the FDI problem by using \emph{delayed} and {\it ordinary deadbeat filters}, respectively.
 However, as pointed out in \cite{Bisiacco_Obs}, design of an observer for FMII models is based on polynomial matrices.
 This method is unfortunately not always numerically or analytically straightforward to develop and therefore, in this work we also develop another set of sufficient conditions for solvability of the FDI problem by using a 2D Luenberger observer.